oracle-livelabs/spatial-graph/spatial-studio/slr-analyze/slr-analyze.md

    As shown in Lab 3 > Task 2 > Step 6, click the right facing arrowhead to expand the Data/Visualizations panel.

 5. Observe your analysis listed under Analyses.
 Click and hold on your analysis, and then drag and drop onto the map.
-As you've previously, change the style of the layer: open the action menu for **SCHOOLS IN FLOOD2060** , select **Settings** and change the color to red fill with white stroke (outline).
+As you've done previously, change the style of the layer: open the action menu for **SCHOOLS IN FLOOD2060** , select **Settings** and change the color to red fill with white stroke (outline).

    ![Spatial analysis](images/analyze-05.png)